sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
 A Static Port Channel has its member ports always available for traffic as long the links are up.
 All ports are mandated to have the same speed to become members of a Port Channel.
-Teamd uses loadbalance runner for a Static Port Channel.
+Teamd uses round-robin for a Static Port Channel.

 ### 1.2.2 Container
 An instance of Teamd process is created when a Port Channel (Static or Dynamic) is created.
 Teamd process runs as part of the Teamd docker.